AdobeDocs/analytics.es-ES/help/analyze/reports-analytics/t-running-report-types.md

  -->

-La mayoría de los informes de conversión y tráfico tienen una vista de tendencias disponible.
-Con [!UICONTROL Calendar], puede mostrar la mejora de cualquier desglose de período de tiempo, incluidos los días de un mes, las semanas de un año, las semanas de un trimestre, los meses de un año, etc. Los informes de tendencias muestran las tendencias de una sola métrica (ingresos, pedidos, vistas, etc.) de hasta cinco elementos (como productos, categorías, páginas web, etc.).
+La mayoría de los informes de tráfico y conversión tienen una vista de tendencia disponible.
+Using the [!UICONTROL Calendar], you can show improvement for any time period breakdowns, including days of a month, weeks of a year, weeks of a quarter, months of a year, and so on.
+Los informes de tendencias muestran las tendencias para una métrica sencilla (ingresos, pedidos, vistas, etc.) de hasta cinco artículos (como productos, categorías, páginas Web, etc.).

 **Para ejecutar un informe de tendencias**